Annie Dillard: Education

 Dillard attended Hollins College in Roanoke, Virginia, where she studied English, theology, and creative writing.
 Dillard stated, "In college I learned how to learn from other people.
 As far as I was concerned, writing in college didn't consist of what little Annie had to say, but what Wallace Stevens had to say.
 I didn't come to college to think my own thoughts, I came to learn what had been thought."
 She received a Bachelor of Arts degree in 1967 and a Master of Arts degree in 1968.
-Her Master's thesis on Henry David Thoreau showed how Walden Pond functioned as "the central image and focal point for Thoreau's narrative movement between heaven and earth."
+Her Master's thesis on Henry David Thoreau showed how Walden Pond functioned as "the central image and focal point for Thoreau's narrative movement between heaven and earth".

-Dillard spent the first few years after graduation oil painting, writing, and keeping a journal.
-Several of her poems and short stories were published, and during this time she also worked for Lyndon B. Johnson's Anti-Poverty Program.
+She spent the first few years after graduation oil painting, writing, and keeping a journal.
+Several of her poems and short stories were published, and during this time she also worked for Lyndon B. Johnson's War on Poverty anti-poverty program.

 From 1975 to 1978, Dillard was a scholar-in-residence at Western Washington University in Bellingham, Washington.

-Dillard has since received honorary doctorate degrees from Boston College, Connecticut College, and the University of Hartford.
+Dillard later received honorary doctorate degrees from Boston College, Connecticut College, and the University of Hartford.

 Career

 Writing

-Dillard's works have been compared to those by Virginia Woolf, Gerard Manley Hopkins, Emily Dickinson, William Blake, and John Donne, and she cites Henry James, Thomas Hardy, Graham Greene, George Eliot, and Ernest Hemingway among her favorite authors.
+Dillard's works have been compared to those by Henry David Thoreau, Virginia Woolf, Gerard Manley Hopkins, Emily Dickinson, William Blake, and John Donne, and she cited Henry James, Thomas Hardy, Graham Greene, George Eliot, and Ernest Hemingway among her favorite authors.

 Tickets for a Prayer Wheel (1974)

-In her first book of poems, Tickets for a Prayer Wheel (1974), Dillard first articulated themes that she would later explore in other works of prose.
+In her first book of poems, Tickets for a Prayer Wheel (1974), Dillard began to articulate themes that she would later explore in other works of prose.

 Pilgrim at Tinker Creek (1974)

-Dillard's journals served as a source for Pilgrim at Tinker Creek (1974), a nonfiction narrative about the natural world near her home in Roanoke, Virginia.
+Dillard's journals served as a source for Pilgrim at Tinker Creek, a nonfiction narrative about the natural world near her home in Roanoke, Virginia.
 Although the book contains named chapters, it is not (as some critics assumed) a collection of essays.
-Early chapters were published in The Atlantic, Harpers, and Sports Illustrated.
-The book describes God by studying creation, leading one critic to call her "one of the foremost horror writers of the 20th Century."
-In The New York Times, Eudora Welty said the work was "admirable writing" that reveals "a sense of wonder so fearless and unbridled... [an] intensity of experience that she seems to live in order to declare," but "I honestly don't know what [Dillard] is talking about at... times."
+Early chapters were published in The Atlantic, Harper's, and Sports Illustrated.
+Dillard said on her website, "The book attempted to describe the creator, if any, by studying creation, leading one writer to call me (wonderfully) 'one of the foremost horror writers of the 20th Century'."
+In The New York Times, Eudora Welty said the work contained some "admirable writing" and that it revealed "a sense of wonder so fearless and unbridled [and] an intensity of experience that she seems to live in order to declare", but "I honestly do not know what [Dillard] is talking about at ... times."

 The book won the 1975 Pulitzer Prize for General Nonfiction.
 Dillard was 28, making her the youngest woman to have won the award.